Microsoft Deployment Toolkit release notes

 Unlike Configuration Manager with a predetermined release schedule, MDT only releases as required to support new versions of Windows 10, the Windows ADK, or Configuration Manager current branch.
 Any known issues with these components will be documented in this article as necessary.

-The following OS versions are supported for deployment with MDT:
+The following OS versions are supported for deployment with this build of MDT: